wiseStann/CCollections/README.md

 <h3>Array</h3>

 <img src="https://github.com/StarKerrr/CCollections/blob/master/res/array-diargam.png" width="650px">
 &nbsp; &nbsp; &nbsp; &nbsp; An array is a collection of items stored at contiguous memory locations.
 The idea is to store multiple items of the same type together.
 This makes it easier to calculate the position of each element by simply adding an offset to a base value, i.e., the memory location of the first element of the array (generally denoted by the name of the array).
 Each element can be uniquely identified by their index in the array.
-This data structure is the base of majority of data structures and it's not a surprising.
+This data structure is the base of majority of data structures and it isn't surprising.
 </br></br>

 &nbsp; &nbsp; &nbsp; &nbsp; As it was said above, this library is the library of generic data structures and array is not an exception.
 The usage of Array data structure is truly simple: